 If you've ever considered following a weight loss diet make sure you have all the facts first.
-Our health editor and nutritional therapist take a look at the Dukan diet...
+Our health editor and nutritionist take a look at the Dukan diet...

 The history of Dukan